interlockjs/interlock/docs/extensibility.md

 | Return value |  | String | raw source of the file, in string format. |

-This Pluggable's definition can be found [here](../src/compile/modules/load.js#L58-L60).
+This Pluggable's definition can be found [here](../src/compile/modules/load.js#L56-L58).

 ## resolveModule

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 This Pluggable's definition can be found [here](../src/compile/modules/resolve.js#L43).
 The function that it wraps can be found [here](../src/compile/modules/resolve.js#L22-L41).